gleb-skobinsky/ThemeAnimator/README.md

 **What's under the hood?**

 The theme storage library internally uses Androidx Datastore for all platforms except WASM and JS (in the browser, `localStorage` is used instead).
 Thanks to this, the theme is persisted across app relaunches.

+### More documentation

+Full docs derived from KDocs are available at [Github Pages](https://gleb-skobinsky.github.io/ThemeAnimator/).